Independent guideAll prices in AUD

 Freshsales

-Freshsales packs a built-in phone and AI into an affordable $13 a user plan, with a free tier for 3 users.
+Freshsales packs a built-in phone and AI into an affordable per-user plan, with a free tier for 3 users.
 Good for a small sales team that wants calling and automation without paying enterprise prices.

 • Built-in phone and AI